kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

   tipue: {
     deps: ["jquery"],
     exports: "jquery"
-  },
-  tipueset: {
-    exports: "jquery"
-  },
-  tipuesetContent: {
-    exports: "jquery"
   }
 }
 {% endprism %}

 As previously-mentioned, RequireJS is based on the AMD spec which defines a code pattern for loading JS files asynchronously.
-JavaScript files that contain this pattern are said to be "AMD-compliant."
+JavaScript files containing this pattern are said to be "AMD-compliant."

 If the dependency is not AMD-compliant, RequireJS must force it to be so.
 That's what's happening here in this `shim` setting.